markwolfeman/ist653/calendar.markdown

 Discussion & Exercise:

 - ["As We May Think"](https://markwolfeman.github.io/ist653/assignments/maythink) questions.
-Answer one question on the [discussion board] TBA, approximately 75 words, and comment on one other fellow student's post. **Due: Wednesday August 30th**
+Answer one question on the [discussion board] TBA, approximately 75 words, and comment on one other fellow student's post. **Due: Monday Septmeber 4th**

 ------------
 # No Class: September 4th Labor Day